 A small pair of binoculars helps when you want to perform observations from a discreet distance.
 A flashlight will let you investigate dark corners and areas in suspicious rooms.
 You can use a camera to retain an image of the facts of a case.
-You can get in touch with fellow investigators by cell phone or walkie-talkies when you are on the trail of a suspect, for example.
+You can get in touch with club members by cell phone when you are on the trail of a suspect, for example.
 And if you have a microscope, you can use it to study clues (particles of paint or fibers).